irajs/DASH-IF-IOP/90-Security.inc.md

 Having embedded the content ID in the URL, all DRM workflows continue to operate the same as they normally would, except now they also include knowledge of the content ID in each request to the authorization service and/or license server.

 <div class="example">
-Example DRM system configuration with the content ID embedded in the authorization service and license server URLs.
+[=DRM system configuration=] with the content ID embedded in the authorization service and license server URLs.
 Each service may use a different implementation-defined URL structure for carrying the content ID.

 <xmp highlight="xml">
 <ContentProtection